AnthonyyHL/AnthonyyHL/README.md

  🔭 I’m currently studying Computer Science Engineering

- 🌱 At the moment, I’m exploring frameworks like React and Next.js
+ 🌱 At the moment, I’m exploring test automation and performance test frameworks like Playwright and JMeter

  ⚡ Fun fact: Barcelona SC was founded in 1925!
 </div>